ylangylangg/MY-DAC-Curriculum/DAC-001_Intro_To_Python/lijas.md

-# Today we learnt gitg
+# Today we learnt git